SMerrony/dgemug/README.md

 ## cmd/dginstr
 Dginstr generates Go instruction definitions from a CSV source.

+This command can be installed by performing a `go install` from its directory.
+This is required prior to building any of the related emulators.

 ## devices
 Emulation of various DG peripherals
  * Bus